SDeans0/sdeans0.github.io/_posts/2020-10-08-Living-Fossil-Fallacy.markdown

 perhaps it is a useful for intuition, but it doesn't tell us about any fundamental evolutionary process.

+The Cambridge Botanical Gardens are currently curated by some excellent evolutionary biologists, and I urge you (if you are able) to [visit].
+They have installed a new exhibit about plant evolution, with a wooden walkway (I suppose they were jealous of [Kew's]) which offers a wonderful view of the garden.
+Looking back across the systematic beds, with plants arranged by family, and the tree-flanked avenue planted by Henslow, Darwin's mentor, in the 19<sup>th</sup> century, I was struck by the thought that the garden itself had something in common with its contents.
+Its broad arrangement set down 150 years ago, with the embryonic evolutionary thinking of its founder, remain basically unchanged.
+The detailed planting of each bed, and the information placed unobtrusively around them, though, cement its relevance to 21<sup>st</sup> century science.

 [^1]: Morphology is a technical term encompassing the shape and apperance of an organism
 [^2]: Technically thalli, but who's counting?